dropbox/SwiftyDropbox/README.md

 #### Begin the authorization flow

 You can commence the auth flow by calling `authorizeFromController:controller:openURL` method in your application's view controller.
 Note that the controller reference will be weakly held.
+For SwiftUI applications nil can be passed in for the controller argument and the app's root view controller will be used to present the flow.

 From your view controller: